JT8D-17/XLua-Utils-for-X-Plane/Documentation/Developer_Reference.md

 <a name="4"></a>
 ### 4 Preferences

-XLuaUtils can store configuration data for itself and any utility implemented as a submodule in a preferences file.
+XLuaUtils can store configuration data for itself and any utility implemented as a sub-module in a preferences file.
 This file is located in the _"XLuaUtils"_ folder by default and named _"preferences.cfg"_.
 Configuring a module to use the preferences handling system and interacting with a preferences file and table is explained below.

 #### 4.1 Preferences Table Format

-Preferences information for XLuaUtils or any of its submodules is stored in specifically structured Lua tables.
-Any submodule wishing to use the preferences system must use a table configured as per the following example.
+Preferences information for XLuaUtils or any of its sub-modules is stored in specifically structured Lua tables.
+Any sub-module wishing to use the preferences system must use a table configured as per the following example.
-Note that, as of XLua 1.1 (or higher), a preference table has to be defined as local and are contrained to the XLuaUtils submodule in which they are declared.
+Note that, as of XLua 1.1 (or higher), a preference table has to be defined as local and are constrained to the XLuaUtils sub-module in which they are declared.

 	local MyConfigTable = {
-	{"EXAMPLE"}, -- A unique identifier string indicating the owner of values stored in the perferences file.
+	{"EXAMPLE"}, -- A unique identifier string indicating the owner of values stored in the preferences file.
-	{"MyParameter",12}, -- A subtable with a setting parameter.
+	{"MyParameter",12}, -- A sub-table with a setting parameter.
 The first value of this table must always be a unique string identifying the parameter.
-	{"MyOtherParameter",50,20,"Yes"}, -- Parameter subtables support numbers and strings, but no further subtables.
+	{"MyOtherParameter",50,20,"Yes"}, -- Parameter sub-tables support numbers and strings, but no further sub-tables.
 	}

 #### 4.2 Reading/Writing From/To The Preferences File